rushter/selectolax/docs/index.rst

 selectolax
 ==========

-Selectolax is an extremely fast HTML5 parser with CSS selectors, written in Cython, using [Modest](https://github.com/lexborisov/Modest/) and [Lexbor](https://github.com/lexbor/lexbor) engines!
+Selectolax is a fast HTML5 parser with CSS selectors, written in Cython, using [Modest](https://github.com/lexborisov/Modest/) and [Lexbor](https://github.com/lexbor/lexbor) engines!

 It supports two backends: